- What's a Visual Resume in PowerPoint & Why Even Use It?

 Human resources and talent acquisition staff receive tons of job seekers every day.
 They’re probably bored with all the look-alike resume applications.
 A visual resume in PowerPoint will instantly catch their attention, thus, helping you stand out from the crowd.
 Plus, you can even upload it to SlideShare for an instant online presence.

 But, of course, take into consideration the industry you’re in and the company you're applying to.
 A resume PowerPoint is highly recommended for those who are looking for a job in industries and companies that embrace creativity like fashion, film making, and advertising.
-It’s also good to consider the job you're vying for.
-If creativity is part of the job description, then it’s about time to learn how to make a resume on PowerPoint.
+If creativity is part of the job description, then it’s about time to learn how to make a resume or CV in PowerPoint.

 How to Make Your Resume in PowerPoint